ColonelParrot/UltraJS/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Custom
-about: Describe this issue template's purpose here.
+about: Have an issue unrelated to the other categories?
 title: ''
 labels: ''
 assignees: ''

 ---

+Describe the issue as best as you can.